smozaffari/PrediXmod-things/README.md

 # PrediXmod-things
+###Place all the IDs, genes, and genotypes in correct order/format
     genotypescript.R

-Place all the IDs, genes, and genotypes in correct order/format
+###Run prediction on genotypes
     SNP2GReX.pl

-Run prediction on genotypes
+###Format correctly and compare predicted and observed gene expression (print out correlation & pvalue tables)

     pred_obs.R
-Format correctly

-run *ensemblids.pl*

-Compare predicted and observed gene expression and print out tables of pvalues and correlation
+will run:

+    ensemblids.pl

+###Read in pvalues and correlation values to make pdf plots
     plots.R
-Read in pvalues and correlation values to make pdf plots